Akshitha-1023/inventory-management-MERN/Readme.md

 #  Inventory Management MERN Project

-This is a Full Stack Shop management Project.
+This is a Full Stack Inventory management Project.